This article comes excerpted from Hiten Shah’s eBook .

 - Slack: Slack focused on getting companies to hit a milestone of 2,000 messages sent, which corresponded to a 93% retention rate.
 Their reasoning was simply that that’s how long it takes for an organization to really use the product and realize its value.

-As Slack CEO Stewart Butterfield says, for each metric used to build product “you have to figure out what conversion means in your case.
+As Slack CEO Stewart Butterfield says, for used to build product “you have to figure out what conversion means in your case.
 What does retention mean?
 What does activation mean?
 For every business, it’s going to be slightly different because of the nature of the product and the kinds of people who use it.”

 Different products will have different core metrics.
 Data only becomes useful for product development when you can figure out how it fits into the bigger picture.